 Step 5: Apply the formula

-John is a trader and he lives in Australia.
-He has sold some goods in London and is expecting to receive GBP 1000 after 3 months.
-John wants to do an estimation of how much more AUD he is expecting to receive, as he is receiving after 3 months instead of now.
+John is a trader, and he lives in Australia.
+He has sold some goods in London and expects to receive GBP 1000 after three months.
+John wants to estimate how much more AUD he is expecting to receive, as he is receiving after three months instead of now.